PanopticPartFormer++: A Unified and Decoupled View for Panoptic Part Segmentation: Introduction

 Recently, the Panoptic Part Segmentation (PPS, or Part-aware Panoptic Segmentation)~\cite{degeus2021panopticparts} is proposed to unify these multiple levels of abstraction into one single task.
 As shown in Fig.~\ref{fig:teaser_01}, it requires a model to output per-pixel scene-level classification for background stuff, segment things into individual instances, and segment each instance into specific parts.
-Several baselines with hybrid approaches~\cite{maskrcnn,zhao2017pyramid,Zhao2019BSANet} were proposed to tackle this task.
-As shown in Fig.~\ref{fig:teaser_02}(a), they fuse different individual model predictions to obtain PPS results.
-In particular, they use existing panoptic segmentation methods and part segmentation methods to obtain the panoptic segmentation results and part segmentation results individually and merge both results into PPS results.
-This makes the entire process exceptionally complex, with huge engineering efforts.
-Also, the shared computation and task association are ignored, which leads to inferior results.
-Another solution for this task is to make the part segmentation an extra head with a shared backbone~\cite{jagadeesh2022multi}, as shown in Fig.~\ref{fig:teaser_02}(b).
+Several approaches~\cite{maskrcnn,zhao2017pyramid,Zhao2019BSANet} with hybrid formulations have been proposed to tackle this task.
+As shown in Fig.~\ref{fig:teaser_02}(a), these methods fuse individual predictions for different tasks to obtain the PPS results, \emph{i.e.}, obtaining panoptic and part segmentation results individually based on separate models and then merging them for the PPS task.
+This makes the entire process complex, with substantial engineering efforts.
+In addition, the shared computation and task association are ignored, which leads to huge costs and inferior results.
+Another solution to this task is to make the part segmentation an extra head with a shared backbone~\cite{jagadeesh2022multi}, as shown in Fig.~\ref{fig:teaser_02}(b).
 Such design is well explored in the early PS studies~\cite{xiong2019upsnet,kirillov2019panopticfpn,li2020panopticFCN,chen2020banet,li2018learning,porzi2019seamless,yang2019sognet,Wu2020AutoPanopticCM,cheng2020panoptic,axialDeeplab}.
-However, most of them treat PS as separated tasks~\cite{xiong2019upsnet} or sequential tasks with several post-processing components~\cite{cheng2020panoptic}, which still cannot explore the mutual effect of both tasks.
+However, most of them treat PS as separated tasks~\cite{xiong2019upsnet} or sequential tasks with post-processing components~\cite{cheng2020panoptic}, which still cannot explore the mutual effect of the scene-level and part-level understandings.